GROHW - an initiative of Witteveen+Bos

 Scalable and affordable

-By investing in developing this technology now, an affordable solution can be deployed on a large scale in the short term.
-This will contribute to the essential energy transition.
-In the GROHW design, not just the hydrogen but also the oxygen and waste heat are used.
-The decentrally generated green hydrogen can be used locally by industry, for mobility and in the built environment.
-This means almost no energy is wasted.
+Investing now in developing this green hydrogen supply chain means it can be widely and affordably deployed in the near future as a contribution to the much-needed energy transition.
+In GROHW’s design, not only the hydrogen but also the oxygen and waste heat released by electrolysis are used.
+The decentrally generated green hydrogen can also be used locally in industry, mobility, or the built environment.
+As a result, hardly any energy is lost.

-In 2022 and 2023, GROHW realised and operated an initial 50 kW demonstration project at De Gasfabriek (Gas Factory) in Deventer.
-This demo was made possible thanks to a subsidy from REACT EU Eastern Netherlands, combined with contributions from the project partners.
-The system was used to sustainably heat a historic office building, with the waste heat from the electrolyser also being used.
-Witteveen+Bos was responsible for the system integration design, safety analyses (HAZOP and QRA) and the application for the WABO (environmental) permit.
+In 2022 and 2023, GROHW conducted an initial 50 kW pilot at De Gasfabriek in Deventer.
+This was partly made possible by an eastern Netherlands REACT-EU subsidy, supplemented by contributions from the project partners.
+The pilot installation sustainably heated a heritage-listed office, with the waste heat from the electrolyser also being used.
+Witteveen+Bos was responsible for the system integration design, safety analyses (HAZOP and QRA), and the all-in-one permit request.

 More Information?